Justonice2019/cgm-remote-monitor/docs/plugins/alexa-plugin.md

 ## Activate the Nightscout Alexa Plugin

 1. Your Nightscout site needs to be new enough that it supports the `alexa` plugin.
 It needs to be [version 0.9.1 (Grilled Cheese)](https://github.com/nightscout/cgm-remote-monitor/releases/tag/0.9.1) or later.
 See [updating my version](https://github.com/nightscout/cgm-remote-monitor#updating-my-version) if you need a newer version.
-1. Add `alexa` to the list of plugins in your `ENABLE` setting. ([Environment variables](https://github.com/nightscout/cgm-remote-monitor#environment) are set in the configuration section for your monitor.
+1. AddPanel `alexa` to the list of plugins in your `ENABLE` setting. ([Environment variables](https://github.com/nightscout/cgm-remote-monitor#environment) are set in the configuration section for your monitor.
 Typically Azure, Heroku, etc.)
 1. The Alexa plugin pulls its units preferences from your site's defaults.
 If you don't have a `DISPLAY_UNITS` entry, it will default to `mg/dl`.
 If you want it to use mmol/L, make sure you have a `DISPLAY_UNITS` line, and set it to `mmol` (*not* `mmol/l`).

 ## Create Your Alexa Skill